HKUST-Aerial-Robotics/spatiotemporal_semantic_corridor/readme.md

   publisher={IEEE}
 }
 ```

+**What Is Next:** The code for the dependencies of this planner is comming soon!

 ## 1. Introduction
 This is the project page for the paper **''Safe Trajectory Generation for Complex Urban Environments Using Spatio-temporal Semantic Corridor''** which is published at IEEE Robotics and Automation Letters (RA-L).